kassenger/Credit_Card_Default/README.md

 Since there is a higher cost associated with False Negative(customers who default are identified as reliable) we choose Fbeta score as our metric where beta = 2 to weigh more on recall.

-Among 6 models(XGBoost, Gaussian Naive Bayes, Logistic, RF, LinearSVC and KNN), Considering if I add more data, logistic will perform better since it is scalable and optimizable.
+Among 6 models(XGBoost, Gaussian Naive Bayes, Logistic, RF, LinearSVC and KNN), Gaussian Naive Bayes & Logistic have the highest Fbeta Score.
+Suppose I add more data, logistic will perform better since it is scalable and optimizable.
 In addition, it is more interpretable.
-We can always adjust threshold based on different credit card company's lending standards.
-If it has tighter charge off rate we can increase the threshold to decrease False Negative and vice versa.
+So we choose logistic regression as our final model.For the corresponding confusion matrix, we can always adjust threshold based on different credit card company's lending standards.